 meet and know the farmer who is growing your food.
 You know that the farmland is worked with care, to support

 the farm’s production and to ensure the future of local farming for generations to come.
 And local,

 freshly-picked fruits and vegetables have more vitamins and much better flavor than produce that may have been in the commercial

 food system for days or even weeks !

 A Good Value for Your Grocery Budget

-week, and should be plenty of produce for a family of 4.
-The value of the produce is based on retail prices
+should be plenty of produce for a family of 4.
+The value of the produce is based on retail prices at farm